 Where does openAlerts run?

 openAlerts is a scalable Linux application.
-Multiple nodes and server can run together on a single board computer (SBC) with as little as 32MB RAM. openAlerts can also scale up to thousands of nodes spread across the Internet connected to a central server.
+Multiple nodes and server can run together on a single board computer. openAlerts can also scale up to thousands of nodes spread across the Internet connected to a central server.